-I’ve decided to share some fun and educational ways we’ve come up with to play with those irresistible plastic Easter eggs.
-The list below suggests activities that cover a variety of skills and that can be played with children of a variety of ages; toddlers, preschoolers, and on up.
-Modify the activity as you see fit, and, as always, keep a close watch on children whenever using small items that could be considered choking hazards.
+These ideas can be used with toddlers, preschoolers, and even school-ae kids.
+Make changes to the activities as you see fit, and, as always, keep a close watch on children whenever using small items that could be considered choking hazards.

-1. Count them – You can set up a simple counting activity with a basket of plastic Easter eggs.
-Or you can check out our Counting Eggs Activity we’ve been playing.
+1. Count them – Set up a simple counting activity with a basket of plastic Easter eggs.
+Or check out our Counting Eggs Activity.

 2. Mix and Match – Before presenting this game to the child, mix up the colors of several plastic eggs by putting the top of one color with the bottom of another color.
 Then give the mixed up eggs to the child(ren) to take apart and match with its mate.
 (Really little kiddos will need help putting the eggs together.)
 To make this fun for older kids, have them do it while racing each other or racing against the clock.
 Or they can race you!

 3. Sort by color – This is an easy activity to set up for young kids working on their colors.
 They can sort a bag of multi-colored plastic eggs into bowls, bags, or baskets based on the egg’s color.

 4. Directional Egg Hunt -This is just like the typical Easter egg hunt, but with verbal directional clues to guide them toward the hidden eggs.
 (This will help them practice their listening skills.)
 It’s quick to set up and can be played with kids of ALL ages.